 Human Factors and Ergonomics

 The human factors and ergonomics focus area represents an increasingly important engineering specialty.
 The dramatic increase in netcentric computer technology makes system performance increasingly dependent on the match between system characteristics and human capabilities.
-Graduates find employment in diverse industries that include health care (e.g., GE, Medtronics, Guidant), original equipment manufacturer (OEM) and supplier manufacturing industry (e.g., Rockwell Collins, Boeing, Deere, Caterpillar), computer systems (e.g., Microsoft, Intel, IBM), the government (e.g., NHTSA, NTSB, NASA, the Department of Defense), and consulting (e.g., Accenture, Battelle).
+Graduates find employment in diverse industries that include health care (e.g., GE, Medtronics, Guidant), original equipment manufacturer (OEM) and supplier manufacturing industry (e.g., Collins Aerospace, Boeing, John Deere, Caterpillar), computer systems (e.g., Microsoft, Intel, IBM), the government (e.g., NHTSA, NTSB, NASA, the Department of Defense), and consulting (e.g., Accenture, Battelle).
 Human factors considers cognitive characteristics, and ergonomics considers physical characteristics.
 This focus area provides advanced education in psychology, systems, statistics, and biomechanics.

 Management